 Kombucha is a type of fermented tea that has become incredibly popular, primarily due to its purported health benefits.
-The idea that kombucha is health is nothing new.
+The idea that kombucha is healthy is nothing new.
 Kombucha's history dates back over 2,000 years.
 During that time it has been called an "Immortal Health Elixir" in China, spread around the world, embraced in Russia as a healthy beverage, brewed at home by millions, commercialized and sold on a large scale in the US, and sold as everything from a digestive aid to a cancer cure.

 How Does Kombucha Harm People?